- Capital Improvement Projects

 Street Preservation and Maintenance (SPAM)

 The City adopted the Street Preservation and Maintenance (SPAM) program to address roadway maintenance and upkeep.
 This program is designed to take a holistic view of the city’s streets and their conditions to help prioritize projects and funding over a five year period.
 The city took the first step in developing this program in 2016 with the implementation of the Pavement Condition Index (PCI) study.
 As a result of the PCI, a number of streets within the city were identified for a range of preservation, maintenance, and reconstruction efforts.
-The projects listed below are slated to begin summer 2019.

 These are the currently planned roadway improvements and are subject to modification based on final design, bid, cost, and unforeseen challenges once construction begins.